Skip to main content

 When resetting a node, OpenEBS PVCs on the node are deleted.
 Only PVCs created as part of a StatefulSet will be recreated automatically on another node.
 To recreate other PVCs, the application will need to be redeployed.

-2. Run the reset command to reset the node.
-The --reboot flag automatically reboots the machine to ensure that transient configuration is also reset.
+2. Run the following command to reset the node and automatically reboot the machine to ensure that transient configuration is also reset:

 note